YosepRA/pro-react-16/05 - Sportstore, Build a Real Application/sportstore/README.md

-This project consist of materials from 4 chapters of the book.
+This project consist of materials from chapter 05 to 09 of the book.
 Each chapter's changes will be represented with a commit.